-This is the basis of Gerard Way and Gabriel Ba’s The Umbrella Academy, the Dark Horse series which delves into the weird side of superhero comics.
-The comic’s unique take on the genre has garnered it plenty of fans, critical acclaimed, a Netflix series, and an Eisner Award.
+This is the basis of Gerard Way and Gabriel Ba’s The Umbrella Academy, the Dark Horse series, which delves into the weird side of superhero comics.
+The comic’s unique take on the genre has garnered fan and critical acclaim, a Netflix series, and an Eisner Award.

 Where Do I Start?

 While it might sound obvious, it’s best to start Umbrella Academy at the very beginning.
 But with Umbrella Academy broken up into multiple miniseries*, each with their own #1 issue, it’s not as easy to figure out which one you should be reading first.

 The answer to this is Umbrella Academy: The Apocalypse Suite #1.
 Follow this miniseries through to the end before jumping on to the next one.

 Check out the next section to find out the recommended reading order for Umbrella Academy.